Ardennes - Kampfgruppe Peiper

 During the 1942/ 1943 period a combination of these units could have crushed huge allied troop concentrations – definitely entire Russian armies; or maybe even the entire British or US sector on the Western front.
 But only if all negative conditions wouldn’t have existed.

-These same factors also influenced these divisions on the battlefield: there was a lack of fuel, lack of ammunition (especially artillery), lack of logistics and all plans were made in a rush.
+These same factors also influenced these divisions on the battlefield: there was a lack of fuel, lack of (artillery) ammunition, lack of logistics and all plans were made in a rush.

-Furthermore the allies had air superiority and the German tactics were all in the wrong place.
-The air superiority meant that the German troops could not move during the day, during the night headlights could not be used which made their advances very slow.
+Furthermore the allies had air superiority and the German tactics had all wrong timings.
+The air superiority meant the German troops could not move during the day, during the night headlights could not be used which made their advances very slow.
 The allies on the other hand could advance at high speed during the day and at night they could use lights and good roads.
 And of course they could call in air support during battles.

 In truth the complete offensive was a disaster.
 All negative aspects would downgrade the elite units from 100% effectiveness to maybe 30%.
 Large quantities of panzers and vehicles would be lost – which the German could not spare at all.
-All spend fuel, troops and ammo was also with no result.
+All spend fuel, troops and ammo had eventually also no result.

 It was a miracle that KG Peiper was able to advance all the way up to La Gleize.
 The only reason it was able to do so was the combat effectiveness and determination of the 1st SS Panzer Division crews.

-The Stavelot – Trois Ponts – La Gleize was spearheaded by the Kampf Gruppe Peiper.
+The Stavelot – Trois Ponts – La Gleize route was spearheaded by Kampf Gruppe Peiper.
 Joachim Peiper was since the start of the German campaigns an adjutant and liaison in the highest staff – between Hitler and as personal staff of Himmler (head of SS) himself.
-Joachim Peiper was a young well connected true German nazi.
+Peiper was a young, well connected German nazi fanatic.
 On the Russian battlefield he gained command for the first time of a Waffen SS unit.
 He had the best soldiers, tactics and equipment; and, as a nazi, had no problem with war crimes.
 Many civilians and villages got burned to make way or to suppress possible resistance.
 In many cases he ordered his soldiers not to take prisoners of war but to execute them – in order to spare his own combat troops for guard duties or to simply lower enemy combat strength.

 KG Peiper order of battle: